MadeleineWalder/Hangman/README.md

 ## Technologies:

-- Python was the main technology I used for this project.
+- Python was the main coding language I used for this project.
 All the game code is written in Python.
 - I used [Github](https://github.com/) along with a Python template to create my repository and [Gitpod](https://www.gitpod.io/) for writting the code.
+- I used [Heroku](https://www.heroku.com) to deploy my project.

 ---